Hikky-8man/university_1st_year/README.md

 my program's from my first year in university

-These program's are written in a language called processing which was the primary lnguage we used for the first half of my first year in university.
+These program's are written in a language called processing which was the primary language we used for the first half of my first year in university.
 These program's are the portfolio tasks (tasks assigned to the students to help them understant the princibles taught in the lecture) I was assigned during that time